 Data shows that customers trust OTAs

-Online Travel Agencies generate about 95% of all online bookings, so if you are not using any channel manager system you can easily lose bookings from these platforms or even your own booking engine not to mention end up being overbooked.
+Online Travel Agencies generate about 95% of all online bookings, so if you are not using any channel manager ou can easily lose bookings from these platforms or even your own booking engine not to mention end up being overbooked.
 The reason for this is that bookings are coming 24/7, but your staff possibly has limited working hours and limited capability to constantly update your availability.
 Systems work 24/7, most of them without a human touch.

 It’s important that you have a fast, two-way integration with online sales channels, so once someone booked your last room in Expedia, your channel manager does not only receive the information but sends back the updated inventory to the other online sales channels.
 This way you’ll not end up with someone booking the same room 5 minutes later on Booking.com.
 If a CMS does not have real-time connectivity (meaning that data is exchanged within seconds) then you can still lose out or end up overbooked.

-Some channel manager systems do not work with real-time connectivity, which means you will need to manually download your bookings from the OTAs, save them, and then upload the new information.
+Some channel managers do not work with real-time connectivity, which means you will need to manually download your bookings from the OTAs, save them, and then upload the new information.
 The risk involved with this process is that potentially, during the time it takes you to perform the tasks, there might have been changes made (new bookings, cancellations, etc).
 Those changes will not be included in the data you downloaded, meaning that it is already outdated.
 It is a small risk, but potentially a very annoying one to consider.

 So what to consider when purchasing a channel manager?

 - Your type and size (are you a small BnB or a 2000 person hotel?)

 - What are your most important online distribution channels?